INGV/teseo2/README.md

 It is not possible running in this mode when you are offline (that is when your Docker host does not have any visible IP from docker container).

-When you run this mode, you disable the access control to your X11 server, clients can connect from any host. (`xhost +`)
+When you run this mode, you have to disable the access control to your X11 server, clients can connect from any host.
+Run `xhost +` or `make -f Makefile.Docker xhost_disable_control`.

 Run:

 ```
+# OPTIONAL:
+#    xhost +
+#    make -f Makefile.Docker xhost_disable_control

 make -f Makefile.Docker run_xhost
 ```